Guides to literature reviews from universities

 - An introduction to Christianity

-Use the CATALOGUE to find books, government documents, conference proceedings, and journals.
-Only the titles of journals are included in the catalogue: use the databases to search for individual article titles.
+Use our new discovery application, Carleton Discovery - Primo VE to find books, government documents, conference proceedings, and journals.
+Only the titles of journals are included in Carleton Discovery - Primo VE: use the databases to search for individual article titles.

 Begin with a KEYWORD search.